-Finally, we remark that the hypotheses of Theorem \ref{theo} are violated by first-order theories \cite{Bemfica2017TheFirst, Bemfica2019_conformal1, BemficaDNDefinitivo2020,Kovtun2019} because it is impossible to construct a (meaningful) quadratic information current $E^\mu$ from an entropy current that is truncated only up to first order \cite{GavassinoLyapunov_2020,DoreGavassino2022}.
-Also, it is important to note that in all hydrodynamic theories currently available, apart from the ``holographic theories'' discussed in \cite{Heller2014,GavassinoNonHydro2022}, one finds $\Xi_{[AB]}=0$.
-As a consequence, in this case the linear field equations \eqref{cinque} are uniquely determined by the information current and the entropy production rate.
-We will assume this in the following, and work with theories specified by the triplet $\{\varphi^A,E^\mu,\sigma \}$.
+Finally, we remark that the hypotheses of Theorem \ref{theo} are violated by first-order theories \cite{Bemfica2017TheFirst, Bemfica2019_conformal1,Bemfica-Disconzi-Graber-2021, BemficaDNDefinitivo2020,Kovtun2019,GavassinoLyapunov_2020,DoreGavassino2022} because their regularized information current contains derivatives \cite{GavassinoInfoBDNK2024ufs}.
+Also, we note that in most hydrodynamic theories, apart from the ``holographic theories'' discussed in \cite{Heller2014,GavassinoNonHydro2022}, one finds $\Xi_{[AB]}=0$.
+Consequently, in this case, the linear field equations \eqref{cinque} are uniquely determined by the information current and the entropy production rate.
+We will assume this in the following and work with theories specified by the triplet $\{\varphi^A,E^\mu,\sigma \}$.

-In this context, one can find conditions under which two seemingly different theories are, in reality, just different manifestations of the same near-equilibrium physics.
+In this context, one can find conditions under which two seemingly different theories are, in reality, different manifestations of the same near-equilibrium physics.
 This is the content of: \begin{theorem} Let $\{\varphi^A, E^\mu,\sigma \}$ and $\{\tilde{\varphi}^C, \tilde{E}^\mu,\tilde{\sigma} \}$ be two linear theories, for which all the hypotheses of Theorem \ref{theo} hold, and such that $\Xi_{[AB]}=\tilde{\Xi}_{[CD]}=0$.
 Then, such theories are equivalent if and only if there is an invertible matrix $\mathcal{N}^A_C$ such that, for arbitrary $Z^C$,

 \end{theorem} \begin{proof} Theorem \ref{theo} implies that the field equations of the two theories can be recast as